doerte/discuit-project/README.dev.md

 # linter
 prospector

-# recursively check import style for the discuit_package module only
+# recursively check import style for the discuit module only
-isort --recursive --check-only discuit_package
+isort --recursive --check-only discuit

-# recursively check import style for the discuit_package module only and show
+# recursively check import style for the discuit module only and show
 # any proposed changes as a diff
-isort --recursive --check-only --diff discuit_package
+isort --recursive --check-only --diff discuit

-# recursively fix import style for the discuit_package module only
+# recursively fix import style for the discuit module only
-isort --recursive discuit_package
+isort --recursive discuit
 ```

 To fix readability of your code style you can use [yapf](https://github.com/google/yapf).